 With a Democratic-controlled Congress and White House, what are your thoughts on the impact of that on liability protections?

 We had a fair amount of success.
-I think there’s 12 or 13 states where we’ve gotten that sort of limited protection, and it’s blue states and it’s red states … At the same time, we’ve been woring on a federal solution that actually makes it much clearer and goes beyond what’s called the PREP Act, which I’ll talk about in a minute.
+I think there are 12 or 13 states where we’ve gotten that sort of limited protection, and it’s blue states and its red states … At the same time, we’ve been working on a federal solution that actually makes it much clearer and goes beyond what’s called the PREP Act, which I’ll talk about in a minute.